vsrinivas/fuchsia/docs/symbolizer_markup.md

 ## Scope and assumptions ##

-This specification defines a format standard for Magenta and Fuchsia.
+This specification defines a format standard for Zircon and Fuchsia.
-But there is nothing specific to Magenta or Fuchsia about the markup format.
+But there is nothing specific to Zircon or Fuchsia about the markup format.
 A symbolizing filter implementation will be independent both of the _target_ operating system and machine architecture where the logs are generated and of the _host_ operating system and machine